On a Galois property of fields generated by the torsion of an abelian variety: Introduction

+While, by Northcott's theorem (see for instance \cite[Theorem 1.6.8]{BoGu}), property (N) is clearly satisfied by number fields, determining its validity for infinite extensions of $\Q$ is generally a hard problem.
+The fields described above are, thanks to \cite[Theorem 1]{BZ}, the first (and among the few) known examples of fields with this property.

-In this setting, it is quite natural to ask about the analogue of the above-mentioned result of \cite{BZ} for abelian varieties: \begin{question} Let $A$ be an abelian variety defined over a number field $k$ and let $k(A_{\mathrm{tors}})$ be the smallest subfield of $\Qbar$ containing $k$ over which all torsion points of $A$ are defined.
-Is it true that if $F\subseteq k(A_{\mathrm{tors}})$, $F/k$ is Galois, and $\Gal(F/k)$ has finite exponent, then $F$ has property (N)? \end{question}
+One of our main motivations for this article was to prove an analogous result for abelian varieties.
+This is provided by the following corollary: \begin{cor} Let $G=\mathbb{G}_m$ or $G=A$ with $A$ an abelian variety defined over a number field $k$.
+Let $k(G_{\mathrm{tors}})$ denote the smallest subfield of $\Qbar$ containing $k$ over which every torsion point of $G$ is defined.
+Then every subfield of $k(G_{\mathrm{tors}})$ which is Galois over $k$ and whose Galois group has finite exponent has property (N). \end{cor}

-In this article, we answer Question \ref{q1} in the affirmative by showing that, although for an abelian variety $A$ over a number field $k$, the fields $k^{\mathrm{ab}}$ and $k(A_{\mathrm{tors}})$ in general have very different Galois groups, their Galois subextensions whose Galois groups have finite exponent look the same up to replacing $k$ by another number field $M$ containing $k$.
-Our main theorem is the following: \begin{theorem} Let $A$ be an abelian variety defined over a number field $k$.
-Let $e\geq 1$ be an integer.
-Then there exists a finite extension $M$ of $k$ that depends only on $A$, $k$, and $e$ such that for any subfield $F\subseteq k(A_{\mathrm{tors}})$ with $F/k$ Galois and $\Gal(F/k)$ of exponent at most $e$, one has $F\subseteq M^{\mathrm{\mathrm{ab}}}$. \end{theorem}
+The proof of Theorem \ref{mainav} is carried out in Section \ref{Sec-proof-main}.
+We remark that, unlike the toric case, the extension $k(A_{\mathrm{tors}})/k$ is highly non-abelian and our proof strategy relies on several important properties of the Galois representations associated with the Tate module of $A$ (summarized in the key Proposition \ref{properties-gal-rap}).